Miguel López-Cedrón

-Miguel Ángel López-Cedrón Freije (born 3 June 1978), known simply as Miguel, is a Spanish retired footballer who played as a centre forward.
+Miguel Ángel López-Cedrón Freije (born 3 June 1978), known simply as Miguel as a player, is a Spanish former professional footballer who played as a centre-forward.

 Playing career

-Born in Oviedo, Asturias, Miguel had his career mainly associated with Sporting de Gijón, being however mainly registered with the reserves during his eight-year tenure.
-He made his La Liga debut with the first team on 26 April 1998 by coming on as a 57th-minute substitute in a 0–4 away loss against UD Salamanca, and amassed Segunda División totals of 213 matches and 40 goals over ten seasons, representing in the competition Sporting, CD Leganés, SD Eibar, CD Numancia – for which he also appeared in the top flight, in 2004–05– and Elche CF.
+Born in Oviedo, Asturias, Miguel's career was mainly associated with Sporting de Gijón, being however mainly registered with the reserves during his eight-year tenure.
+He made his La Liga debut with the first team on 26 April 1998, coming on as a 57th-minute substitute in a 4–0 away loss against UD Salamanca.

-Miguel's last two years were spent in Tercera División, with CD Tuilla and CD Llanes.
+Miguel amassed Segunda División totals of 213 matches and 40 goals over ten seasons, representing in the competition Sporting, CD Leganés, SD Eibar, CD Numancia – for which he also appeared in the top flight, in 2004–05– and Elche CF. His last two years were spent in the Tercera División, with CD Tuilla and CD Llanes.

 Post-retirement

-After retiring, Miguel joined amateurs UD Llanera as director of football.
+After retiring, López-Cedrón joined amateurs UD Llanera as director of football.
 On 26 June 2019, he was named president of the club.